 Why it’s so awesome: Stretching over 39,000 square kilometres, this mass of waterways is densely populated and one of the hotspots in Ho Chi Minh for travelers.
 The Mekong Delta is about 4 hours from the city, which makes it the perfect place to visit on an organized tour.
 The waterways are filled with floating markets, homes, and schools and you simply can’t miss what all this looks like when it’s arranged around rushing water.

-What to do there: If you have limited time to explore this area then it’s probably best that you find an organized tour.
+What to do there: If you have limited time to stay in this beautiful area of Vietnam then it’s probably best that you find an organized tour.
 That way you have the transport organized for you as well as a guide who can show you the best places.

 #10 – Cao Dai Temple